piotr-yuxuan/spring-boot-playground/README.md

 # Playground

+Send computations from a web UI to an API, display the results.

 This is a simple project to demonstrate usage of:
   - (API) Java 21 (LTS) and Spring Boot
   - (client) TypeScript and React (single-page application)